Celebrating Sensitive Boys and Men

 Why sensitivity is important

 As humans, we are social beings.
 Perceiving that social support is available is crucial.
 Studies have shown that simply knowing that support is available can be more powerful than actually utilizing that support.
 Feeling connected is what helps us survive the harsh realities of the world.
 This is one reason why I facilitate the Women’s Walking group.
 I know that feeling connected as women helps mental health.
-This is also the major reason I founded The MotherDaughter Connection – to help foster the connection/bond between middle school girls and their mothers at a time when they need it the most.
+This is also the major reason I ran The MotherDaughter Connection and hope to publish the ideas into a “workbook” available to all mothers – to help foster the connection/bond between middle school girls and their mothers at a time when they need it the most.
 I will be that person to my three children in the home as my parents were to me, and I will help cultivate emotional connection in my children’s friendships.

 Social connections help mental health.
 They help combat symptoms of depression and anxiety, increase empathy and self-esteem, and even improve physical health.
 My goal is therefore not to help my children “toughen up” or develop “thicker skin”, but rather to foster those wonderful qualities in them that are associated with connectedness: compassion, sensitivity, and empathy.
 I will prepare them for reality and responsibility, providing them with a home where they feel safe and secure.